GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 * The description must clearly identify the purpose of the variant.
-For example, “THIS EXTENSION IS FOR BETA TESTING“ or “THIS EXTENSION IS A PRE-DEVELOPMENTAL BUILD FOR TESTING PURPOSES“.
+For example, "THIS EXTENSION IS FOR BETA TESTING" or "THIS EXTENSION IS A PRE-DEVELOPMENTAL BUILD FOR TESTING PURPOSES".

 * The extension's title should also identify the extension variant.
-For example, applying the word “BETA” or “DEVELOPMENT BUILD” to the title.
+For example, applying the word "BETA" or "DEVELOPMENT BUILD" to the title.

 * The description of any non-production variants should include the URL of the production variant, so that users can find it.
 You may also wish to link from the production variant to any others so